tehtbl/ansible-role-bootstrap/README.md

 ============

 - Access to a repository containing packages, likely on the internet.
-- A recent version of Ansible (Tests run on the current, previous and next release of Ansible).
+- A recent version of Ansible.
+(Tests run on the current, previous and next release of Ansible.)

 Context
 =======